Day 24 of 24: Epilogue — “The only impossible journey is the one you never begin”

 It was very apt that the journey ended in the spectacular settings of Bagan — a city known for its parched lands and stunning temple pagodas.
 Located in central Burma, Bagan is one of the world’s greatest archeological sites, a site to rival Machu Picchu or Angkor Wat but – for the time being at least – without the visitors.

 The setting is sublime – a verdant 26 square-mile plain, part-covered in palm and tamarind trees and framed by the hazy silver-grey of distant mountains and the lazy-flowing Irrawaddy river.
-Rising from the plDSC_3677ain’s canopy of green and brown are temples, hundreds of them.
+Rising from the plain’s canopy of green and brown are temples, hundreds of them.
 Stunning other-worldly silhouettes that were built by the kings of Bagan between 1057 and 1287, when their kingdom was swept away by earthquakes and Kublai Khan and his invading Mongols.
 Today some 2,230 of an original 4,450 temples survive, a legacy of the Buddhist belief that to build a temple was to earn merit.

 Most temples are superbly preserved or have been restored by Unesco, among others, and many contain frescoes and carvings and statues of Buddha, big and small.
 Only a handful are regularly visited, and by the standards of sites of a similar beauty and stature these temples are a gloriously unsullied destination.
 To say that there is truly nothing like it in the world would be an understatement.
 Bagan is the place where travel dreams come true to quote a fellow blogger.